paulkirwan6/FYP/README.md

 Pretrained Yolov3 model is used to detect people.

-Haar feature-based cascade classifier used to detect faces.
+DNN OpenCV feature-based classifier used to detect faces.